SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 programmer error, such as a safety violation, is not recoverable.
-Stopping execution immediately, at the point of the violation, prevents propogating invalid state to other parts of the program which can corrupt the program's state and the user's data.
+Stopping execution immediately, at the point of the violation, prevents propagating invalid state to other parts of the program which can corrupt the program's state and the user's data.
 A predictable, immediate failure is also easier to debug.